 For years, your kids have been begging for a Cedar Point vacation.
 They have conquered every coaster at the local amusement park, and they believe that they are ready to take on the “Roller Coaster Capital of the World.”
-But, where exactly is Cedar Point?
+But, where exactly is Cedar Point, Ohio?
 And, what else is there to do on the shores of Lake Erie in Ohio for those family members who aren’t quite as daring?
-Cedar Point is located about 5 hours from Chicago and 8 hours from New York City on Lake Erie in Ohio.
+Cedar Point, Ohio is located about 5 hours from Chicago and 8 hours from New York City on Lake Erie.
 After a visit to Cedar Point Amusement Park, families can explore the Lake Erie Islands in Ohio.
-Here’s a two day itinerary that includes Cedar Point and Put-In-Bay.
+Here’s a two day itinerary that includes Cedar Point and Put-In-Bay, Ohio.

 Lake Erie Islands in Ohio and Cedar Point – 2 Day Summer Itinerary with Kids

 Day 1 — Sandusky and Cedar Point, Ohio

 Things to Do in Sandusky, Ohio